Position

 Responsibilities:

-• Conduct thorough patient examinations and take detailed medical histories.
+• Conduct thorough medical examinations and assessments of patients.

 • Diagnose and treat a wide range of medical conditions.